Watch My Chops!: Broadcast and home media

-Mill Creek Entertainment released the complete first season on DVD in Region 1 on 18 March 2008.
+Mill Creek Entertainment released the complete first two seasons on DVD in Region 1 on 18 March 2008.
 This release has since been discontinued and is now out of print.

 Production

 This show is animated, produced, written and directed in Paris by Millimages, and the English dialogue is recorded in London at The Sound Company studios.
-The first season was animated with digital ink and paint, whereas the 2014 revival was animated in flash.
+The first two seasons were animated with digital ink and paint, whereas the 2014 revival was animated in flash.